rcammack/rcammack.github.io/projects/project-2.md

 My role was primarily as a tester and debugger of our program while also providing conceptual ideas about the structure of our tamagotchi game.
 I also provided the code for the guessing game minigame.

 Through this project, I was able to practice the object-oriented programming skills I developed that semester.
 We utilized structs to contain the details of each tamagotchi.
-Overall, the project was a fun experience.

 Souce: <a href="https://github.com/kekupua/WDK-Homework/tree/master/Final%20Project"><i class="large github icon"></i>WDK-Homework/Final_Project</a>